 • Ability to show initiative and set and meet deadlines while working on multiple projects

-• Ability to work effectively independently and as part of a team in both a leadership and support capacity
+• Ability to work effectively both independently and as part of a team, in both a leadership and support capacity

-• A commitment to creating an exceptional visitor experience, including excellent in person, phone and email communication with diverse patrons
+• A commitment to creating an exceptional visitor experience, including effective in person, phone, and email communication with diverse patrons

-• Ability to utilize the knowledge and skill set of peers and seek guidance when needed
+• Ability to utilize the knowledge and skill set of peers and to seek guidance

-• Basic computer skills, including familiarity with MS office and Windows.
+• Strong computer skills, including familiarity with MS office and Windows.
 InDesign experience is an asset